-org, whether you are a rookie or returning team.
-FIRST will ask for a $275 annual fee plus needs to ensure your two great adult mentors pass Youth Protection, which will need to be renewed every three years.
+- First, two adult mentors will register their team with FIRST at firstinspires.org, whether you are a rookie or returning team.
+FIRST will ask for a $275 annual fee plus they need to ensure your two great adult mentors pass Youth Protection, which will need to be renewed every three years.

 Broader Information for new teams and rookies:

 If this is your first season competing, welcome to our group!
 Your rookie FIRST Tech Challenge robotics season can be particularly exciting and overwhelming but there are many resources available to make the experience worthwhile.

 Due to COVID and the delay in schools and government allowing teams to meet in person, we will be following a remote event Qualifier Tournament (QT).
 [In ‘normal’ years, we follow in-person League Play events.]
 To read more about remote play, refer to the FIRST Website here.
 We are a closed region – only teams registered with SoCal/Greater LA may participate in our region.